 - Put the rice in a large bowl and wash it with cold water.

 - Repeat washing until the water becomes almost clear.

 - Drain the rice in a colander and set aside for 30 minutes.
 Place the rice in rice cooker and add water.
-Let the rice soak in the water at least 30 minutes.
-One hour is ideal.
+Let the rice soak in the water for at least 30 minutes; 1 hour is ideal.